Are you looking to display RSS feeds from other websites on your WordPress blog?

 Displaying Any RSS Feed With a Plugin

-WP RSS Aggregator is the best WordPress RSS feed plugin.
-It lets you display RSS feeds on your WordPress blog, and by purchasing premium add-ons, you can turn your WordPress blog into a content aggregator without any coding.
+It lets you display RSS feeds on your blog, and by purchasing premium add-ons, you can turn your website into a content aggregator without any coding.

 Upon activation, you will be asked to add your first RSS feed URL.
 For this tutorial, we’ll add

 https://wpbeginner.com/feed/.
-Once you’ve entered the feed URL, you need to click the ‘Next’ button at the bottom of the page.
+Once you’ve entered the feed URL, click the ‘Next’ button at the bottom of the page.

 On the next page, you will see the latest feed items from the RSS feed you linked to.

-You can click the ‘Create Draft Page’ button to add the feed to a new page draft, or use the shortcode on the right to add them to any post, page, or widget area.
+You can then click the ‘Create Draft Page’ button to add the feed to a new page draft or use the shortcode on the right to add them to any post, page, or widget area.

 Using these add-ons, this plugin can be used for auto-blogging.
-However, you should use care.
-Scraping full content from third-party websites may lead to copyright violations and legal trouble.
+However, you should be careful when doing that because scraping full content from third-party websites may lead to copyright violations and legal trouble.

 Displaying Social Media Feeds With a Plugin